Creamy and delicious are the two perfect words to explain this slow cooker custard recipe.

-This custard is an incredible dessert that only needs four simple ingredients that you’re likely to have around the house already.
-It’s pretty easy to make, but you’re going to need some ramekins, to get the best result.
+This custard is an incredible dessert that only needs four simple ingredients that you are likely to have around the house already.
+It is pretty easy to make, but you will need some ramekins to get the best result.

 You will want some ramekins for this recipe as the custard will likely burn if you put it straight into the slow cooker.
-If you don’t have any ramekins then something like coffee mugs will work as a substitute.
+If you do not have any ramekins, then something like coffee mugs will work as a substitute.

-If you want to see how to make this delicious slow cooker custard, then check out the video below.
-It’s quick and straight to the point so it won’t chew up too much of your time.
+If you want to see how to make this custard in the slow cooker, check out the video below.
+The video is straight to the point, so it will not chew up too much of your time.
 Alternatively, you can find the full written recipe right underneath the video.

 Slow Cooker Custard Recipe